COVID-19 and your visit to Mingan Archipelago National Park Reserve

 Openings and services differ across the country.
 Please check the Parks Canada national information portal dedicated to COVID-19 for regular updates.

 Important information about your visit to COVID-19 and your visit to Mingan Archipelago National Park Reserve

-It is prohibited to access the park with boat operators which are not holder of a license for commercial exploitation issued by Parks Canada.
+It is forbidden to access the park with boat operators who do not hold a commercial exploitation licence issued by Parks Canada.